Story: Veteran war photojournalist Sir Don McCullin has described a woman from a small town in India as a rising star.

 Scholarship winners will also benefit from opportunities to meet some of the great names in photography and receive an additional portfolio review from a leading Director of Photography or Photo Editor and further experience seminars, additional workshops.

-ADVISORY: Star Of India - Sir Don McCullin Hails New Female Photographic Prodigy
+Star Of India - Sir Don McCullin Hails New Female Photographic Prodigy